kluctl/www-kluctl.io/content/en/docs/tutorials/microservices-1-basic-project-setup.md

 solved as well.

 ## Deploying with kluctl
-In this article, we'll show how the microservices demo can be deployed and managed with kluctl.
+In this tutorial, we'll show how the microservices demo can be deployed and managed with kluctl.
 We will start with a simple and naive deployment to a local [kind](https://kind.sigs.k8s.io/) cluster.
-The next article in this series will then focus on making the deployment multi-environment and multi-cluster capable.
+The next tutorial in this series will then focus on making the deployment multi-environment and multi-cluster capable.

 The goal is to make a deployment as simple as typing: